 The approval of user submissions is at admins' discretion.

 US and Europe are our primary markets; we usually do not accept apps and services only available in single nations or in other geographical areas.
 We may add market specific filters to allow them in the future, but it would be too much for us right now.

 As most site on the internet we are completely depending on ads to be able to get food on the table and pay for hosting, servers and stuff like that.
 However we do not want to show you ads that in any way are intrusive.
 If you get a pop-up, pop-under, ads that plays video / audio automatically or something like that, please let us know at email@example.com.

 Just let us know in the forum or by e-mail on firstname.lastname@example.org

 People should upvote things they genuinely like or find interesting, not because they were peer pressured to do so.
-Feel free to spread the word and bring friends into the discussion, but asking or incentivizing people to upvote may trigger the algorithm to drop the product in the ranks or remove it from the front page entirely.
+Feel free to spread the word and bring friends into the discussion, but asking or incentivizing people to upvote or, worse, creating fake accounts to like or review your product may trigger the algorithm to drop it in the ranks or remove it from the front page entirely.

 Custom platforms is a way to add any application that is already added to AlternativeTo as a platform to any other app.
 This makes it possible for example to find Google Chrome alternatives to Firefox Add-Ons and so on.